Training structure

 Presentation

-The course is based on theoretical instruction focusing on the relationship between water and society in countries of the North and South, practical exercises to confront students with real-life problems, and two professional internships.
-It is in line with the Sustainable Development Goals (SDGs) (Website: https: //www.master-eau.fr/eau-et-soci%C3%A9t%C3%A9).
+The program is based on theoretical teaching focused on the relationship between water and society in countries in the North and South, practical exercises that expose students to real-world problems, and two professional internships.
+It is part of the Sustainable Development Goals (SDGs) (Website: https://www.master-eau.fr/eau-et-soci%C3%A9t%C3%A9).

 Know-how and skills